mbertaboni/telecylance/README.md

 Every 30 seconds Telecylance will ask to different tenants for new threats and, if a new threat is catch in the last 5 minutes Telecylance will notify the threat found only ONCE.

 Keep in mind that the waive action is logged in the Log of Venue but without IP or name.

+## Support

+Feel free to contact me for any questions.
+Thanks